-- 1. A selection of Facebook posts regarding the NSRL. - 2.
-Students viewing invertebrate specimens during a - "Conservation Academy" event at the Lubbock Lake Landmark.
+Figure 55.
+Students viewing invertebrate specimens during a "Conservation Academy" event at the Lubbock Lake Landmark.

-- 3. The iNaturalist page where the public can document observations of invertebrates at the Museum of TTU. - 4.
-A concept illustration for the proposed "Hall of Biodiversity" in the NSRL.
+Figure 56.
+The iNaturalist page where the public can document observations of invertebrates at the Museum of TTU.

+Figure 57. a) The current atrium display of NSRL taxidermy. b) A concept illustration for the proposed "Hall of Biodiversity" in the NSRL.